andrewyue/WMATAWatcher/README.md

 <li>Service OK-related Tweets - containing specific mention of words related to service resuming</li>
 </ol>

 Additional features used were the Tweet volume, Tweet day of week, hour of day, month, and week of the year.
+A recall of 0.5 is achieved using a Random Forest.